Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Finite sample performance analysis of IRL decision test

 Here, $\IRLoutput_{\SHT}(\datageneric)$ is the set of feasible solutions to the linear NIAS and NIAC$^{\ast}$ inequalities (\ref{eqn:NIAS_def}), (\ref{eqn:NIAC_ast_def}) in Theorem~\ref{thrm:classic_SHT} given dataset $\datageneric$. \end{definition}

 {\em Main Result.
 Finite Sample analysis for inverse SHT}\\ We now present our finite sample result for IRL of the inverse SHT problem.
-It provides bounds for the Type-I/II and posterior Type-I/II error probabilities of the IRL detector in Definition~\ref{def:IRLstattest_SHT} in terms of the sample size of the finite SHT dataset.
+It provides bounds for the Type-I/II error probabilities of the IRL detector~\eqref{eqn:IRL_detector_SHT} in terms of the sample size of $\datafin{\trialset}$~\eqref{eqn:dataset_finite_SHT}.

 {\em Notation.} Theorem~\ref{thrm:finite_SHT} below uses the following variables: